cdsittampalam/documentation/docs/Qredo Network.md

 #### Digital Signatures

 A transaction contains encrypted messages between nodes with one or more signatures in BLS format.
 When a user signs up for the Qredo network, their own signature is added to the Qredo blockchain in the form of an IDDoc.
-Transactions, in the case of transfers and withdrawals are written to the Qredo blockchain with the aggregated digital signatures of the participants that sign a transaction.
-Recording the aggregation of signatures makes the Qredo blockchain serve as a consensus-driven immutable record of asset ownership.
+Transactions, in the case of transfers and withdrawals, are written to the Qredo blockchain with the aggregated digital signatures of the participants that sign a transaction.
+Recording the aggregation of signatures on the Qredo blockchain makes the blockchain serve as a consensus-driven immutable record of asset ownership.
 A transaction cannot be written to the Qredo blockchain without the aggregated signatures.

 #### Consensus Rules